Analytical response functions for a compressible thin fluid layer with odd viscosity: Green's functions in 2D real space

+Note that $\sqrt{\cdot}$ denotes the principal value of the square root representing the branch with nonnegative real part.

-This represents the central result of this paper.
-Remarkably, Eqs.~\eqref{eq:Q2} show that only $\mathcal{Q}_2^\pm$, associated with the antisymmetric part, is an odd function of the odd viscosity, whereas the symmetric parts $\mathcal{Q}_0^\pm$ and $\mathcal{Q}_1^\pm$ depend quadratically on $\mu$; see the definition of $A_\pm$ in Eq.~\eqref{eq:Apm}.
+Expression~\eqref{eq:Qn} together with Eqs.~\eqref{eq:Q} represents the central result of this paper.
+Equations~\eqref{eq:Q} show that only $\mathcal{Q}_2^\pm$, associated with the antisymmetric part, is an odd function of the odd viscosity, whereas the symmetric parts $\mathcal{Q}_0^\pm$ and $\mathcal{Q}_1^\pm$ depend quadratically on $\mu$; see the definition of $A_\pm$ in Eq.~\eqref{eq:Apm}.
 This reflects the fundamental symmetry relation commonly observed in odd fluids~\cite{hosaka2021nonreciprocal, khain2022, lier2023lift, yuan2023stokesian, everts2024dissipative}

 with $\top$ denoting the matrix transpose.
-This is known as the Onsager--Casimir reciprocity for systems with external sources of time-reversal breaking~\cite{fruchart2023odd} and is consistent with the Lorentz reciprocal theorem in the presence of odd viscosity tensors~\cite{hosaka2023lorentz}.
+This relation is known as the Onsager--Casimir reciprocity for systems with external sources of time-reversal breaking~\cite{fruchart2023odd}.
+Within the specific framework of low-Reynolds-number hydrodynamics, the resulting symmetries in the Green's functions can be explicitly derived via the Lorentz reciprocal theorem~\cite{masoud2019}, which has recently been generalized to fluids odd viscosity~\cite{hosaka2023lorentz}.

 In the case $\mu=0$ and $\xi=1$ (equivalently, $\lambda=\kappa$), the solution for the velocity Green's function can be expressed in terms of the modified Bessel function of the second kind.
 Using the connection formula valid for $\rho>0$,